 President, Sinai Hospital

-Since Perry’s arrival in March of this year, she has been focused on the finalization of the LifeBridge Health strategic plan and implementation schedule.
-Health care is undergoing dramatic change as the Affordable Care Act is further rolled out and as Maryland renegotiates its waiver program with the Centers for Medicare and Medicaid Services.
-Perry is preparing the organization for the future – partnering with physician leaders to build destination clinical programs; working with management to achieve our triple aim of quality, customer service and cost efficiency; and connecting with board, donors and community leaders to ensure the furtherance of our mission.
+Since Perry’s arrival at LifeBridge Health in March 2013, she has been focused on the finalization of the LifeBridge Health strategic plan and implementation schedule.
+Health care is undergoing dramatic change as the Affordable Care Act is enacted and as Maryland implements its new all-payer model with the Centers for Medicare and Medicaid Services.
+Perry is preparing the organization for the future and elevating its reputation for excellence by expanding its destination programs; enhancing its value through quality and efficiency initiatives; and supporting an array of targeted programs to improve population health.

 In July 2013, Perry was named one of the Baltimore Sun

 ’s “50 Women to Watch.”
 She remains a strong advocate of innovation and continuous performance improvement in disease prevention, chronic disease management, comprehensive diagnosis and advanced treatment.
 She believes that “technology and collaboration will be the key to success in this new era of health care, and LifeBridge Health will be on the forefront.”